-Distinguished Professor of O
+Distinguished Professo or of

 The University has appointed several extraordinary scholars as Distinguished Professor.
-The title is equal to University Distinguished Professor and reflects both the distinction of the scholar and the contribution in his or her professional area in the University.
+The title is equal to University Distinguished Professor and reflects both the distinction of the scholar and the contribution in their/her/his professional area in the University.
 Appointment as Distinguished Professor requires a majority recommendation by the tenured and tenure-track faculty of the sponsoring department and school (or, in the School of Medicine, the Executive Faculty) and the Dean of the sponsoring school.

-Prior to advancing the recommendation of a candidate for the title of Distinguished Professor, the Provost or Vice Chancellor for Health Affairs may consult with current Distinguished Professors on the credentials and qualifications of the candidate.
+Prior to advancing the recommendation of a candidate for the title of Distinguished Professor, the Provost, or for faculty in a Clinical Department of the School of Medicine, the Dean of the School of Medicine, may consult with current Distinguished Professors on the credentials and qualifications of the candidate.